-Okada Hyōkan I, was a Kyōto artist following the tradition of Kimura Hyōsai (1818-1885), founder of the Hyō-school (Hyō-ha), which is regarded as one the main schools of Kyōto lacquer (the so called Kyōnuri).
+Okada Hyōkan I, was a Kyōto artist following the tradition of Kimura Hyōsai (1818-1885), founder of the Hyō-school (Hyō-ha), which is regarded as one of the main schools of Kyōto lacquer (the so called Kyōnuri).
 His real name was Kawase Shigetarō.
 He founded under his artist name Hyōkan his own tradition.
 Today, his workshop, Hyōkan-dō, is working in the fourth generation.
+This is a very rare early example of the founding father of this important Kyōto lacquer family.

 Comes with a fitted wooden box, signed Hyōkan and sealed Shisshō Okada Hyōkan zō in.
 Inside the lid is an inscription by the 15th head (iemoto) of the Urasenke tea ceremony school, Hōunsai (*1923): Kiku maki-e dai-natsume, Konichi, and his kaō in red lacquer in the inside of the tea caddy's lid.